 Nice’s airport is closest; transfers can be arranged for the 30-kilometre journey (€100 each way).

 Nice has a TGV train station – the high-speed service connects the southern city with the capital in under six hours.

 Mougins is a 10-minute drive from the Cannes coast, and a 20-minute drive from Grasse.
-The village is pedestrianised but Mougins can arrange parking nearby – you can drive up to drop off your luggage first.
+The village is pedestrianised but free parking is available at its entrance.

 Worth getting out of bed for

 Hang out in the hotel's clubhouse, in the village by Villa La Poste.
 Here's where a buffet breakfast is served and there's a heated infinity pool and lounge bar.
 Mougins is perfectly placed to explore all of the Côte d’Azur, whether you fancy a quick hop north to the perfume capital of Grasse, a drive south to Cannes or something further afield (Saint Tropez is an hour and a half away).
 Also within easy reach are Eze, Monaco and Saint Paul de Vence.
 There are markets to visit in Antibes and Valbonne, assorted golf courses and Ile Sainte-Marguerite, which has its own fortress and lively beach club, La Guérite, which will helpfully collect guests from the port in Cannes via its private boat.
 In Mougins, don’t miss the impressive collection (Picassos, Chagalls, Hirsts) of the Musée d’Art Classique.
 Fancy a dip?
 The natural river pools at Pont des Tuves, 20 minutes away, are perfectly placed for refreshing swims and leisurely picnics.
 And if you're a golfer, tee off at the well-regarded Cannes-Mougins Golf Country Club, which welcomes visitors and was described by Seve Ballesteros as one of the best in Europe.